Littlewood-Paley-Rubio de Francia inequality for multi-parameter Vilenkin systems: Acknowledgements

 \section{Acknowledgements}

-Sections 1--3 of this research were financially supported by the Russian Science Foundation grant N\textsuperscript{\underline{o}}18-11-00053 (\url{https://rscf.ru/project/18-11-00053/}).
+Sections 1--3 of this research were financially supported by the Russian Science Foundation grant N\textsuperscript{\underline{o}}18-11-00053 (\emph{https://rscf.ru/project/18-11-00053/}).
 The rest of the paper was financially supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.

-The author would like to thank Prof. Sergei Kislyakov, Dr. Nikolay Osipov and Anton Tselishchev for useful discussions.
+The author would like to thank Prof. Sergei Kislyakov, Dr. Nikolay Osipov and Dr. Anton Tselishchev for useful discussions.
 The author is also grateful to Prof. Ferenc Weisz who provided some insights and literature directions on the subject of martingale Hardy spaces.